 Documentary and street photographer

-Paola's career began in the public development sector, which inspired her to start documenting social justice and environmental causes.
-Over the last ten years, Paola has reported on the use of waste management as a development tool in Benin, the plight of undocumented Afghan refugees in Canada, the cult of ancestors in the Voodoo religion, and the impact of community sports following the pandemic.
+With a career start in the public and development sector, she quickly feels a need to use her passion for photography to explore topics on social and environmental justice.
+Her topics of documentary reports range from the use of waste management as a development tool in Benin, to being an undocumented Afghan refugee in Canada, the cult of ancestors in the Voodoo religion, or the impact of community sports following the pandemic.